Mastering your contract management process can unlock a lot of value for your business. But where do you start?

 Why is contract management important?

-What does the contract management process look like?
+What is the contract management process?

 The first stage of the contract management process is contract drafting.
 This is where the contract is created, either manually or through templating and automation.

 If parties choose to create their contracts manually, they’ll usually be tasked with drafting the contract terms from scratch, or copying and pasting them from an existing contract template.
-This task can take a lot of time and is usually reserved for in-house legal teams since they have the expertise required.

 But other businesses choose to automate their contracts instead.
 This is called contract generation and it can be achieved by implementing contract management software like Juro, or contract drafting software.